 When you are in it for the long haul, you need a comfortable way to carry that pile of gear.
 The running hydration pack, also referred to as a running vest, is a vital accessory when chasing long days on the trails or packing a list of mandatory race equipment.

-To help you save that energy for your next long trail run, the iRunFar team spent the summer loading up and hitting the trails to determine which running vests rise to the top of this enormous pile.
-From quick aid station refills to comfortably carrying gear for all-day affairs, we break down the best running vests available on the market today.
+The iRunFar team spent the summer loading up and hitting the trails to determine which running vests stand out from the rest.
+From quick aid station refills to comfortably carrying gear for all-day affairs, we break down the best running hydration pack for any situation.

 Best Small-Capacity (1 to 5 Liters) Hydration Packs for Running